wahidullahr/light_store/DEVELOPMENT_WORKFLOW.md

 # Development Workflow & Best Practices

-This document outlines the development workflow and best practices for the Tindra Light Store project.
+This document outlines the development workflow and best practices for the Huslampe Light Store project.

 ## Development Workflow